nrfconnect/ncs-zigbee/docs/zboss/index.rst

-.. _zboss:
+.. _zigbee_zboss:

 ZBOSS Zigbee stack
 ##################

-The |NCS|'s :ref:`nrf:ug_zigbee` stack uses ZBOSS – a portable, high-performance Zigbee software protocol stack that allows for interoperability, customizing, testing, and optimizing of your Zigbee solution.
+The |NCS|'s Zigbee stack uses ZBOSS – a portable, high-performance Zigbee software protocol stack that allows for interoperability, customizing, testing, and optimizing of your Zigbee solution.

 The nrfxlib repository contains the following version of the ZBOSS libraries:

 * *Production* version that contains the latest stable ZBOSS libraries.
-  This version is enabled with the :kconfig:option:`CONFIG_ZIGBEE_LIBRARY_PRODUCTION` Kconfig option and its files are located in the :file:`zboss/production/` directory.
+  This version is enabled with the :option:`CONFIG_ZIGBEE_LIBRARY_PRODUCTION` Kconfig option and its files are located in the :file:`zboss/production/` directory.
   This version is enabled by default.

   The production libraries fully conform to the certification, but they are not necessarily certified.